PDXpert PLM Software

 You can use Visio's tools to arrange the objects, and to apply themes and other formatting as desired.

 The data transformation can be modified to suit your needs.

 DECLARE @MaxLvl int = 4; -- maximum number of levels displayed

 DECLARE @NameLimit int = 35; -- max length of part name to fit Visio box

 If you have more than a few levels in your bill of materials, use the @MaxLevel value to set how "deep" you want to expand your product structure.
 To ensure that the item descriptions fit within the Visio boxes, the data transformation provides a @NameLimit value.
 Change the value to adjust the description maximum length.

 Given display & printing size constraints, you may wish to omit some items.
 This can be done by editing the BOM export file in Windows Notepad or Notepad++2 before importing into Visio, or simply deleting objects after the import is finished.
 To apply a consistent filter, add a WHERE clause in the transform:

 WHERE Type = 'Assembly'

 ORDER BY TreeId

 PDXpert's data transformations are extremely flexible.
 Other useful data can be exported from PDXpert, and imported into the Visio diagram.

 - The Id and Reports To identify node positions (indent level + find) within the BOM graph.
 The values are arbitrary, and have no meaning outside of the current file.

-- Excel is not a good editor for delimited text because it can misinterpret Unicode and extended ANSI characters, as well as convert text strings with leading zeroes into numbers without.
+- Excel is not a good editor for delimited text because it can misinterpret Unicode and extended ANSI characters, and convert text with leading zeroes into numeric values or dates.